roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-02 ****** byLifeisgood21© Tyler started to increase his speed and now had a third inch inside her.
+Tyler started to increase his speed and now had a third inch inside her.
 He was now pulling out over an inch then thrusting back in always getting a little more up her ass.
 "Your ass is so tight slut!
 Fuck your ass on my dick!"
 Tyler grunted pushing a fourth inch into her.

  "Ahhhh that feels so good!"
 Vic moaned louder.
 She slid a hand between her legs and found her open pussy.
 Vic slipped two fingers into her wet cunt fingering herself and grinding her own palm against her clit.
 She started rock back and forth in her doggie style position pulling Tyler's cock out of her ass then pushing herself back against his forward thrusts.
 "Ohhh...
 Mmmm...
 Ahhh..."
 She grunted with each thrust back as more and more of Tyler's cock forced into her obscenely stretched ass.